-Food Photography Lighting : A Complete Guide
+Food Photography Lighting: A Complete Guide

 What Color Light Is Best For Food Photography?

-Usually, I use a light source between 2,700 and 3,500K while photographing foods.
 CRI (Color Rendering Index) ratings of at least 82 are required to preserve food’s natural hue.

 Please note that choosing the most suitable food photography props will help you to overcome some problems that arise with lights in food photography.